Can a contractor build an office building without being able to understand the architect's blueprints?

 Correlate Audio and Video

 Keep in mind the basic guideline of correlating (relating) audio and video because viewers are accustomed to having what they see on the screen relate to what they hear -- generally in the form of dialogue or narration.
 (Note that the intentionally long and complex sentence you just read is not appropriate for broadcast style.)

 If viewers see one thing and hear another, things can get confusing.

 Even though you want audio and video to relate, watch out for the "see Dick run" approach where the audio states the obvious.
-If you can clearly see what's happening on the screen, this can get downright annoying.
+If you can clearly see what's happening on the screen, this can be annoying.

 Although radio drama had to slip many things into the dialogue to tip off the listeners to what they couldn't see ("Emma, why are you staring out the window?"), this is hardly the case with TV, where you can see what's taking place.

 The trick is to write slightly off the pictures.
 This means that, while you don't describe the pictures, your words aren't so far removed from what is being seen that you split viewer attention.
 This technique involves a delicate balancing act.

 With more than a hundred TV channels available to viewers in some areas and millions of pages of information available on the Internet, one of today's biggest problems is information overload.

 To be successful you must engage your audience and clearly communicate selected information in a manner that will both enlighten and possibly even entertain.